Municipal Incorporation · Santa Barbara County, California

 How is the city boundary determined?

 The proponents propose an initial boundary as part of the application.
+Under §56652(c), the application must include both a map and a written description of the proposed boundary, acceptable to the LAFCO Executive Officer.
 LAFCO has authority to modify that boundary during its review — expanding or contracting it — based on logical service areas, geographic features, and the communities of interest it finds.
-The final boundary adopted by LAFCO is what appears on the ballot.
+The final boundary adopted by LAFCO is what appears on the ballot and, if the measure passes, is recorded in the Certificate of Completion.

 What does "general law city" mean?